at The Debbie Gannon Clinic and Tai Chi Studio

-They will start off by telling us a little about the gongs then we will lie comfortably and enjoy a gong experience.
+They will start off by telling us a little about the gongs as we settle and get comfortable and enjoy a gong experience.

-Please bring a blanket, pillow and what ever else you may need to make yourself comfortable
+Please bring mats, blankets, pillows and what ever else you may need to make yourself comfortable.

 All places to be booked and paid for in advance